mydatastory/sql_intro_class/_episodes/sort_dup.md

 we can use `ASC` instead of `DESC`.)

 In order to look at which scientist measured quantities during each visit, we can look again at the `Survey` table.
 We can also sort on several fields at once.
-For example,
-this query sorts results first in ascending order by `taken`, and then in descending order by `person` within each group of equal `taken` values:
+For example, this query sorts results first in ascending order by `taken`, and then in descending order by `person` within each group of equal `taken` values:

 ~~~
 SELECT taken, person, quant FROM Survey ORDER BY taken ASC, person DESC;
 ~~~
-{: .sql}

 |taken|person|quant|
 |-----|------|-----|